Gold Fever: Glory and Greed in the Western Expansion Years

 The Dawn of American Landscape

 Masterpieces by the preeminent Nineteenth century landscape painters.
 Works by Albert Bierstadt, Thomas Moran, Jean-Baptiste-Camille Corot and other master artists.
 This collection captures the transcendental spirit of these artists' search and expression of the sublime.

 Immerse yourself in the beautiful arts of the Hopi people.

 Early Yei Textiles

-This collection of amazing weavings tell us the story of the Navajo healing ceremonies.
+This collection of amazing weavings tells the story of Navajo healing ceremonies.

 Cartography of the Americas

-Learn about our history through an impressive collection of vintage maps from the great mapmakers of the world.
+Learn about North American history through an impressive collection of vintage maps from the great mapmakers of the new world.